Swastika: Comet

 In their 1985 book Comet, Carl Sagan and Ann Druyan argue that the appearance of a rotating comet with a four-pronged tail as early as 2,000 years BCE could explain why the swastika is found in the cultures of both the Old World and the pre-Columbian Americas.
 The Han dynasty Book of Silk (2nd century BCE) depicts such a comet with a swastika-like symbol.

-Bob Kobres, in a 1992 paper, contends that the swastika-like comet on the Han-dynasty manuscript was labelled a "long tailed pheasant star" (dixing) because of its resemblance to a bird's foot or footprint.
+Bob Kobres, in a 1992 paper, contends that the swastika-like comet on the Han-dynasty manuscript was labelled a "long-tailed pheasant star" (dixing) because it resembled a bird's foot or footprint.
 Similar comparisons had been made by J. F. Hewitt in 1907, as well as a 1908 article in Good Housekeeping.
 Kobres goes on to suggest an association of mythological birds and comets also outside of China.